deeptools/deepTools/docs/content/help_faq.rst

 How does deepTools handle data from paired-end sequencing?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Generally, all the modules working with [BAM] files (``bamCorrelate``, ``bamCoverage``, ``bamCompare``, ``bamFingerprint``, ``computeGCbias``) recognize paired-end sequencing data.
-You can enforce to ignore the fragment length based on the mate pairs using the option ``--doNotExtendPairedEnds`` ("advanced options" in Galaxy).
+You can by-pass the typical fragment handling on mate paires using the option ``--doNotExtendPairedEnds`` ("advanced options" in Galaxy).

 How can I test a tool with little computation time?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When you're playing around with the tools to see what kinds of results they will produce, you can limit the operation to one chromosome or a specific region save computation time.
+When you're playing around with the tools to see what kinds of results they will produce, you can limit the operation to one chromosome or a specific region to save time.
 In Galaxy, you will find this under "advanced output options" &rarr; "Region of the genome to limit the operation to"; the command line option is called "--region" (CHR:START:END).

 The following tools currently have this option:
 * [bamCorrelate][]